+To: Director of Undergraduate Studies

+From:

+College:

-То: Director of Undergraduate Studies From: College: I wish to study a Language Option this year: Previous Qualification in the Language the Language Language Course Type (e.g. General / Fast Track) and Level (1-7) Online Test score (if applicable) GCSE Grade AS/A Level Grade Other qualification I have enrolled in and paid for the above course and intend to claim for reimbursement of 50% of the costs from the Department.
+I wish to study a Language Option this year:

+s Previous Qualification in the Language Language Course Type (e.g. General / Fast Track) and Level (1-7) Online Test score (if applicable) GCSE Grade AS/A Level Grade Other qualification

+I have enrolled in and paid for the above course and intend to claim for reimbursement of 50% of the costs from the Department.

 I understand that reimbursement is dependent upon meeting an 80% attendance level and submitting proof of payment together with a copy of the Certificate of Achievement that is awarded upon successful completion.

-Signature of student: Date: ☐ I can c onfirm that the College is a agreeable to th ne above Countersignature of Tutor: Date: Please ensure you retain your receipt as you will need to submit this as proof of payment the Department, together with your Certificate of Achievement.
+Signature of student: Date: Date:

+I can confirm that the College is agreeable to the above

+Countersignature of Tutor: Date:

+Please ensure you retain your receipt as you will need to submit this as proof of payment the Department, together with your Certificate of Achievement.

 Your college may also reimburse 50% of the costs, subject to the same documentary evidence - please check with your college office before registering.

-This form must be returned to the Education Support Team by Monday of week 2, Michaelmas
+This form must be returned to the Education Support Team by Monday of week 2, Michaelmas Term.

-Term.